Joera/Public-Record-DAO/Readme.md

 This project was intended as a proof of concept to show it is possible to gather and store blockchain data in a trustless mannerfor future analysis.
 I was able to convince myself, but it turned out to be too complex an endeavour to maintain a working (d)application.
 Too many moving parts.
 If you are interested, do check out [Transport Union](https://github.com/orgs/Transport-Union/repositories) where i try out similar concepts.

+##Architecture

+P2P networks are used exclusively to maximise trustlessnes.

+             *(Ethereum) a layer one blockchain to store key data in cases where ownership and write permissions require transparency.
+             *(IPFS) a content addressed storage network that ensures authenticity of data and content, *(The Graph) an indexing protocol to efficiently query blockchain data, *(Fluence) a programmable P2P network that can run autonomous scripts bridging between the aforementioned three P2P networks

+Below you may find a schematic presentation of the two scripts running on the Fluence network and the connections they make with the other P2P networks:

 ## Original text:

 Hi,